 - 2023-24 College of Pharmacy Tuition & Fees Schedule

-Tuition and fees will appear in categories on a students’s tuition statement online in Banner Self-Service.
+Tuition and fees will appear in categories on a student’s tuition statement online in Student Self-Service.
 For a full detailed listing of all charges associated with each category, please consult the detailed fee assessment chart below.

 Students admitted as a non-Ohio resident will be assessed a non-resident surcharge and are eligible to apply for reclassification as a state resident for tuition purposes.
 The student must provide documentation of residency in the state of Ohio for one calendar year as well as financial independence from all outside state sources in addition to other documentation.
 More information on the Ohio residency reclassification can be found on the University’s Registrar website.

 Tuition/Financial Aid Recalculation Schedule

 When a student declares a leave of absence or withdrawals from classes during the academic year a portion of the tuition charged to them may be eligible for a refund.
 In addition, all financial aid disbursed is subject to be returned based on the date of last attendance.
 All fees are non-refundable after the first day of classes.
 For the detailed tuition and/or fee refund policy, please see the NEOMED Tuition, Fees and Insurance Refund Policy.
 To understand how an enrollment change can affect your financial aid eligibility, please see the Return of Title IV and Institutional Aid Policy.